 - Trust: Some people are skeptical if Google is really bidding to help you meet your objectives (or are they trying meet their google revenues and google earnings objectives)?

-The Google AdWords Conversion Optimizer (or any bid-manipulation tool for that matter) tends to work best if the keywords whose bids are being manipulated are:
+The Google AdWords Conversion Optimizer (or any bid-manipulation tool based on a target CPA for that matter) tends to work best if the keywords whose bids are being manipulated are:

-- Relevant: If you've picked irrelevant or unproductive keywords to begin with, bid manipulators (even the Google Bid Tool) will have a difficult time finding optimal bid levels.
+- Relevant: If you've picked irrelevant or unproductive keywords to begin with, bid manipulators will have a difficult time finding optimal bid levels.

 - Matched with Relevant Ad Text: If you've written boring, irrelevant or misleading ad text, these ads are less likely to be successful in producing conversions.